Who doesn’t love a warm and welcoming living room?

 Picture windows do not offer any kind of ventilation.
-Living in Canada, this may not be a huge consideration given that summers are only about two months long; however, if you prefer ventilation to cool down your home, you may want to consider another type of window.
+Living in Canada, this may not be a huge consideration given that summers are only about two months long; however, if you prefer ventilation to cool down your home, you may want to consider other types of living room windows.

-Need some expert advice about which window is best for your living room?
+Need some expert advice about which style is best for your living room windows?
 At Weaver Exterior Remodeling, our professional installers can help you figure out your best options based on your needs and unique living space.

-Plus, ensuring your peace of mind is so important to us, we provide a Lifetime Warranty on all our windows, no questions asked.
+Plus, ensuring your peace of mind is so important to us, we provide a Lifetime Warranty on all our living room windows, no questions asked.

-Try out our interactive quote tool today and set up a free estimate with us.
+Try out our interactive quote tool today and set up a free living room windows estimate with us.